 Thinking of hosting some family and friends over during Christmas?
-Well, here’s a Hosting Christmas Checklist that will get you going.
+Perfect, here’s a Hosting Christmas Checklist that will get you going.

 - Make sure there are enough chairs for everyone